-- 2.46 For homeless patients, there should be regular and structured meetings with hostel and outreach staff to discuss potential referrals and on-going cases, improve conditions in chaotic hostels and encourage preventative work such as anti-bullying strategies, noise abatement and therapeutic groups. - 2.47 Reflective practice is an essential part of effective working with people with complex trauma, and group and individual reflective practice should be developed by clinical, social care, and multidisciplinary teams. - 2.48 The emerging issue of adults with Attention Deficit Hyperactivity Disorder (ADHD) may disproportionately affect homeless people and needs enhanced access to specialist care. - 2.49 A history of acquired brain injury due to physical trauma and the effects of alcohol is increasingly recognised amongst homeless people and requires referral routes for further assessment. - 2.50 Antenatal and post-natal mental health: see NICE guidance applicable to all patients. - 2.51 Understanding that with certain excluded groups (e.g. vulnerable migrants, Gypsies and Travellers)- presentation of mental ill-health may be culturally bound/specific.
+- 2.46 For homeless patients, there should be regular and structured meetings with hostel and outreach staff to discuss potential referrals and ongoing cases, improve conditions in chaotic hostels and encourage preventative work such as anti-bullying strategies, noise abatement and therapeutic groups. - 2.47 Reflective practice is an essential part of effective working with people with complex trauma, and group and individual reflective practice should be developed by clinical, social care and multi-disciplinary teams. - 2.48 The emerging issue of adults with attention deficit hyperactivity disorder (ADHD) may disproportionately affect homeless people, and these individuals need enhanced access to specialist care. - 2.49 A history of acquired brain injury due to physical trauma and the effects of alcohol is increasingly recognised amongst homeless people and will require new referral routes for further assessment. - 2.50 Antenatal and postnatal mental health: see NICE guidance applicable to all patients.
+102 - 2.51 For certain excluded groups, for example vulnerable migrants, Gypsies and Travellers, presentation of mental ill-health may be culturally bound/specific.